Dogs are man’s best friends.

 Dogs are some of the most obedient and friendliest creatures.
 Joining you could be a sign of affection.
 As a result, they show you how much they love you.

 Perhaps they whine as you walk out the gate, paw at you as you depart.
 They might even tear at the door if you’ve slammed it in front of them.
-If this describes your pet, he or she may be suffering from separation anxiety.
+If this describes your pet, they may suffer separation anxiety.

-A dog with separation anxiety may have a hard time being on its own.
+A dog with separation anxiety may have difficulty being on its own.
+Maybe they were trailing you due to stress from being left alone.
 This may lead your dogs to approach you as soon as you enter the toilet.
-Maybe that’s why they were trailing you due to stress from being left alone.

 How Do I Get my Dog to Stop?

-If no fundamental medical condition exists, you can just instruct your dog to stay in place.
+You can instruct your dog to stay in place if no fundamental medical condition exists.
 You could do so when you’re using the restroom.
-Asymmetric training is recommended by experts.
-Here you reward your dog for staying and interacting with an object.
+Experts recommend asymmetric training.
+Here you reward your dog for visiting and interacting with an object.

-Basically, when you’re in the restroom, give your dog anything fun to do.
+Give your dog anything fun to do when you’re in the restroom.
 It can be used as a lick mat.
 You can retrieve it too when you return.
 Whatever you want to do, ensure it’s a long-lasting hobby or item.

 Don’t worry about the quality of these toys.
 We’ve already tested them and can confirm they won’t affect your dogs negatively.

-Answer: If your canine follows you around, it means that appreciate and adore you.
+Needing to be near you is a natural canine instinct.
+If your canine follows you around, it means that he appreciates and adores you.
 It also means that they feel safer around you.
-Needing to be near to you is a natural canine instinct.

-Answer: Yes, it’s absolutely possible.
-We’ve discovered many canines acquire a maladaptive hyper connection to their people.
+Yes, it’s possible.
+We’ve discovered many canines acquire an adaptive connection to their people.
 This ends up causing anxiety whenever their person is not there.